kalahiri/SpaRSS_Extras/README.md

 # Some specific files for SpaRSS
-I cloned the SpaRSS reader in my other repository, but I modified quite a lot to suit a specific purpose.
+I cloned the SpaRSS reader in my other repository, but there I modified quite a lot to suit a specific purpose.
-In this repository I will post some files that hopefully can be of use foor the SpaRSS project.
+In this repository I will post some files that hopefully can be of use for the SpaRSS project.

 ## About the general spaRSS reader